Ice hockey stick: Stiffness

 Hockey stick shafts, much like golf club shafts, are highly flexible, and this flexibility is a key component in their performance.
 Flex, bend, stiffness, and whip are all terms used to describe the amount of force required to bend a given stick shaft a certain amount.

 With most composite and aluminum sticks, their stiffness characteristic is correlated numerically.
 This number, which ranges from 40 through 160, is printed on the stick and corresponds to the amount of force (in pounds-force) that it takes to deflect or bend the shaft one inch.
 For example, if 100 lbf is required to bend the shaft 1 in, it would be labelled "100 stiff".
 The stiff rating of a stick applies to its original length and increases if it is cut to a shorter length.

 Stick stiffness is viewed as a very important characteristic by most players.
 Commonly, defencemen seek stiffer shafts, as their greater stiffness imparts more force on slap shots and improves stick-checking.
 Forwards will commonly seek more flexible shafts, as they require less force to bend and are thus better suited to create quick and accurate wrist shots, as well as improving passing and stickhandling.

 Stiffness is also correlated to player strength; stronger players will often prefer stiffer flexes, as they have a sufficient amount of strength to fully bend (and thus maximize potential energy) using such shafts, whereas younger players and players with less strength will generally have more success using more flexible shafts which they are capable of bending to their optimal degree.

+When they design the sticks, the formula used to calculate flex is $F=(48EI\delta)/L^3$.
+F is the force, E is Young’s Modulus of elasticity of the material, I is “the second area moment of inertia of the cross section of the shaft,” which is just measuring the resistance to bending, $\delta$ is the deflection/ deformation of the shaft, and L is the length of the stick.